Coronavirus latest: Germany to partially close borders with several countries | DW | 15.03.2020

 There was no immediate information on the possible closure of other border crossings, including those towards Poland, Denmark, the Netherlands and the Czech Republic.

 13:23 Police in Greece have arrested 96 people for breaking coronavirus lockdown terms since Thursday.
 Bars and restaurants have been closed and Greece has started closing beach resorts.
-All tourism accomodations are to be closed until April 30.
+All tourism accomodation is to be closed until April 30.

 13:02 German rail operator Deutsche Bahn (DB) is cutting down on its regional train services as a result of the drop in commuters due to coronavirus, according to a DB spokeswoman.
 The official said tickets would also no longer be checked on regional trains to protect employees and passengers.